-The 5th day of the 1st month of the Tibetan calendar is the celebration of the birth and cremation of Lama Nyammé Sherap Gyaltsen.
+The 5th day of the 1st month of the Tibetan lunar calendar is the celebration of the birth and cremation of Lama Nyammé Sherap Gyaltsen.
+In 2019, this date in the Western calendar is February 9th.
 Within the Yungdrung Bön tradition, Lama Nyammé Sherap Gyaltsen is often referred to as the Second Buddha.
-He was a reincarnation of Yikyi Khye’u Chung, one of Lord Tönpa Shenrap Miwoche’s sons.
-He was responsible for uniting the three transmissions of sutra, tantra and dzogchen as well as founding one of the largest Yungdrung Bön monasteries in Tibet, Tashi Menri Ling.
+He was a reincarnation of Yikyi Khye’u Chung, one of Buddha Tönpa Shenrap Miwoche’s sons.
+Lama Nyammé Sherap Gyaltsen was responsible for uniting the three transmissions of sutra, tantra and dzogchen as well as founding one of the largest Yungdrung Bön monasteries in Tibet, Tashi Menri Ling.

 Born in 1356 in the region of Gyalrong into the Dru lineage, as a child, he could recite mantra and read scripture without having studied.
 At the age of ten, he decided to become a monk.
 In 1387 at the age of 31, he entered the prestigious Yeru Wensaka monastery and eventually became its abbot.
 During a journey to Eastern Tibet, Yeru Wensaka was destroyed by flooding and mudslides.
 After returning, he searched the ruins of the monastery for artifacts.
 He took these and established Tashi Menri Monastery further up the same valley.
 It was now 1405 and he was 50 years old.

 Lama Nyammé Sherap Gyaltsen was known throughout Tibet as a great scholar and prolific writer on the many varied subjects within the Bön scriptures.
 He also exhibited many miracles and signs of his spiritual realization.
 Twice, he flew up into the sky.
 During one of these flights, he burned his hat with the rays of the sun.